 As for fabric, I personally love cotton, but cotton is not a good space-saving fabric, nor is it a quick-drying fabric.
 Most would agree that the most versatile and low-maintenance fabric to travel with is merino wool.
 A few benefits of merino wool are that it is breathable, keeps you cool in the heat and warm in the cold, does not wrinkle easily, is odor- and stain-resistant, and is very soft and comfortable to wear.
 I am not recommending that you go out and buy an entirely new merino wool wardrobe (I sure haven’t yet), but at a minimum, I would recommend getting some merino wool socks, as you will be able to get pretty far with just a couple of pairs.
 SmartWool and Icebreaker are two popular brands for merino wool products.

-Needless to say, this towel is great for showering as well.
-It is very thin and folds up so that it barely takes up any space, and it of course dries very quickly after your shower.
-I have had the Shandali Micro-fiber Towel towel for over two years and have brought it with me on multiple trips, and I have had no complaints.
+Most micro-fiber towels are also very thin and roll up to barely take any space.
+I have had the Shandali Micro-fiber Towel towel for over three years and have brought it with me on multiple trips, and I have had no complaints.

 4. Roll your clothes

-This is a classic trick that most people probably already know about.
-Rolling your clothes instead of folding them saves space, so if you’re finding yourself having a hard time fitting all your clothes in your bag, try rolling them instead.
-Rolling your clothes also helps reduce wrinkles, so that’s an added bonus.
+Rolling your clothes instead of folding them saves space, so if you’re finding yourself having a hard time fitting all your clothes into your bag, try rolling them instead.
+An added bonus to rolling your clothes is that it also helps reduce wrinkles.

 5. Wear your layers

-If you need to bring thicker layers or coats, try to wear as many of those thicker layers as you’re able to, since those take up more space in your bag.
-You can always take off those layers and store them in the overhead compartment as soon as you get on the plane if you do not want to wear bulky layers during your flight.
+If you need to bring thicker layers or coats, try to wear them instead of pack them.
+You can always take off the layers and store them in the overhead compartment as soon as you get on the plane if you do not want to wear bulky layers during your flight.

 7. Consolidate camera components

-If you are like me, and a lot of other travel bloggers, you want to bring a quality camera with you on your trips but also contemplate whether the bulkiness of the camera is worth dealing with for the high quality photos.
-The answer for me was always yes, but not at the expense of a much reduced wardrobe and other necessities.
-For a while, I used a bulky camera bag for my DSLR camera and a few lenses, which took up almost half of my backpack.
-However, I recently discovered these neoprene sleeves, which keep my camera and lenses protected but greatly reduces the bulk.
+If you are like me, and a lot of other travelers, you have at some point struggled with dilemma of wanting to bring your DSLR camera with you on your trip but not being able to come to terms with filling half your backpack with just camera equipment.
+Lucky for us, I recently discovered these neoprene sleeves, which keep my camera and lenses protected but greatly reduces the bulk.
+I have since ditched my bulky camera bag and simply wrap my camera and lenses in neoprene sleeves and throw them into my backpack.
 Even better, you can get a set of sleeves for your camera and three lenses for less than $20 USD.

 8. Carabiner clips